Project Timeline

 Next, create a Work Breakdown Structure (WBS), which lists everything involved in a project.
 Convert related tasks into milestones and big checkpoints that show progress.

 Example: Plan your milestones like completing the login system for the app, finishing profile creation steps, or building the dashboard.
+Each milestone will include multiple smaller tasks that count towards the final delivery.

 Step 3: Estimate the Duration of Each Task